Message from the Chief Financial Officer

 I assumed the role of CFO in April 2026.
 Drawing on my practical experience in finance and accounting, and group corporate management, I have spearheaded various transformations across diverse fields—including railways, digital transformation, human resources, and sustainability—while maintaining safe and secure transportation as our core principle.
 Leveraging this experience, I will actively pursue both financial and non-financial information in a transparent manner and engage in dialogue with stakeholders.
 This approach will support the sustainable growth and enhanced corporate value of our group.

-Our Group is promoting a new Medium-term Management Plan, " NANKAI Group Medium-term Management Plan 2025-2027" targeting FY2025 through FY2027.
+Our Group is promoting the Medium-term Management Plan, " NANKAI Group Medium-term Management Plan 2025-2027" targeting FY2025 through FY2027.
 During this plan, we will focus our investments on both the real estate and public transportation businesses to achieve an “Accelerated expansion of the real estate business” and a “Transformation into a public transportation business that paves the way for the future,” further developing our core businesses and significantly increasing corporate value.
 Accordingly, we plan to invest up to 360 billion yen, the largest amount in our history.

 To accelerate these investments, we will secure funding from operating cash flow, borrowing, and corporate bonds, but also through asset sales and the reduction of cross-shareholdings.
 We will optimize cash allocation while considering the perspectives of ensuring fundamental financial soundness and improving capital efficiency.